phorton1/projects-ws2812bSwitchArray1/readme.md

 ## THIS IDEA SHOULD WORK WITH ANY CPU and/or LIBRARY

-Although this demostration uses the WS2812Serial library and Teensy 3.2, this concept should be usable with ANY cpu that is currently used to control such a ws2812b, or other similar, addressable LED array, including Arduinos and Raspberry Pi's.
+Although this demonstration uses the WS2812Serial library and Teensy 3.2, this concept should be usable with ANY cpu that is currently used to control such a ws2812b, or other similar, addressable LED array, including Arduinos and Raspberry Pi's.

 **It should also work with different sized arrays, LED strips, circles, etc**

-An earlier demostration of this idea, that used a synchronous detection approach is available on my previous hackaday page [Why Doesn't Someone Make a ws2812 Switch Array?](https://hackaday.io/page/6514-why-doesnt-someone-make-a-ws2812b-switch-array)
+An earlier demonstration of this idea, that used a synchronous detection approach is available on my previous hackaday page [Why Doesn't Someone Make a ws2812 Switch Array?](https://hackaday.io/page/6514-why-doesnt-someone-make-a-ws2812b-switch-array)

 [![Previous Animation](images/anim.gif)](https://hackaday.io/page/6514-why-doesnt-someone-make-a-ws2812b-switch-array)